biegunka/biegunka.budueba.com/pages/biegunka-tool.markdown

 Note that you can pass commands to ghc (these start with one hyphen) and also to script which is ran (those start with two hyphens).
 Don't forget the `--`, though!

-Make sure you also have `biegunkaOptions ''Environments` in your scripts, otherwise errors might be intimidating and cryptic.